 …and so! much! more!

 I also dabbled with a little fitness blogging on the side, which helped me discover more about navigating web design and website optimization.
-I was hosting a lot of local meet-ups, which of course constituted corresponding websites, and sort of accidentally gave me helped me learn those skills!
+I was hosting a lot of local meet-ups, which of course constituted corresponding websites, and helped me learn those skills!

 A: I taught myself everything!
 That first job was so small-staffed that there was no training book, no guidance, it was just “figure it out!”
 So, I learned by doing.
 That position allowed me to learn a ton of new things, like Photoshop and InDesign.
 I loved it — I’m a very hands-on type of person, and I like figuring things out for myself, so it was a great opportunity that led me to what I do now!

 A: That there’s a creative process, and a strategic process.
 It’s great to have a beautiful website with moving features and amazing visual design elements… but logistically, do those things make sense for your content?
 I ask my clients to tell me what their dream website is, and then I do my best to bring it to reality by making that dream into something that will actually convert and provide their user’s with a positive experience.

 What’s trendy is not always what’s best for your business.
 And, of course, you can still have an absolutely gorgeous, highly-customized website — all I’m saying is that we need to focus on the design as much as we do on the optimization, the user journey, and the accessibility of the site.